 The Marin County Veterans Service Office helps veterans, their spouses and children obtain all types of veterans benefits.
-To start the process, make an appointment or just walk in.
+To start the process, schedule an appointment either by telephone or dropping by the office.

 - Wartime veterans who have no service connected disabilities but who are unable to work may be eligible for a pension.